Ayiga/go-kit-middlewarer/README.md

 There are currently no generated binary files, and no default implementation is provided for the given interface.
-However, with the pieces generated, getting up and running should be as simple as:
+However, with the pieces generated, getting up and running should be as simple as writing some minimal logic code:

 ```go
 package main